Skip to content

 Remember the last time you felt truly energised post-workout.
 Not just “fine” – but really recovered, sharp-minded, and ready for action tomorrow.
 For many, that moment is few and far between.
 And the typical answer?
 Eat more protein, pop more pills, sleep more.All true — but there’s something much simpler right in front of you.

 A handful of 28 grams of almonds – about 23 almonds in a single handful – provides 6 grams of protein.
-If we consider 100 grams of almonds, the protein content rises to 21 grams of protein, making almonds equivalent to eggs, chicken, and Greek yoghurt in terms of protein content.
+If we consider 100 grams of almonds, the protein content rises to 21 grams of protein, While this density makes almonds highly competitive with traditional protein sources, remember that they work best as a premium plant-based partner to complete your daily nutrition pool.
 The USDA FoodData Central database shows that the same handful of almonds comprises 14 grams of healthy fats, 3.5 grams of dietary fibre, 76 mg of magnesium, and 7.3 mg of Vitamin E, almost half of the daily recommended intake.

 Nutritional value of almonds — and why each part matters for you